ornet-ev/asciidoc-to-reqif/README.md

 If you import this document regularly, all non-requirement objects will appear as deleted/rejected and new objects will appear.
 This document is therefore not recommended for continuous importing of draft documents.

+### Full document
+This document contains all requirements and their notes, but no freetext info items.
+This document is suitable for continuous importing of draft documents.
+This is the document to choose if you want to make sure you have all requirements for traceability, but don't care about the explanations around the text.

-### Role-based requirements document
+### Role-based requirements documents
-For each role defined in asciidoc, there will be one ReqIF specification document which includes all requirements for this role.
+For each role defined in asciidoc, there is one document which includes all requirements for this role and their notes.
-This document also includes all notes which are added to a specific requirement block.
+This document is suitable for continuous importing of draft documents.
+This is the document to choose if you only want to implement one role.

 ## Prerequisites
 The following is required to run this tool: